How to Strengthen the GA4 MCP with Benchmarking and Cost Data Imports

 Got questions, feeling stuck, or just want a fresh perspective?
 Book 15 minutes with an analytics specialist.

-Before jumping straight into MCP and the AI-powered analytics, it’s worth asking: is your GA4 setup ready for it?
-Many marketers themselves rushed to explore advanced tools like Google’s Model Context Protocol (MCP), only to realize later that their data foundation isn’t clean or complete enough to get meaningful insights.
+Many marketers themselves ushed to explore advanced tools like Google’s Model Context Protocol (MCP), only to realize later that their data foundation isn’t clean or complete enough to get meaningful insights.

-What are Benchmarking and Cost Data Import?
+What are Benchmarking and Cost Data Imports?

 We’re not going to define these features fully but here’s brief overview:

-Benchmarking provides information about your website’s performance compared to the average industry.
-It gives you insights of your key metrics such as engagement rate, conversions, and user behavior where you can quickly identify areas that stand out, either positively or negatively.
+It gives you insights of your key metrics such as engagement rate, conversion rate, and user behavior where you can quickly identify areas that stand out, either positively or negatively against industry peers.

 If you'd like a deeper explanation, feel free to check out our previous blog post: GA4 Benchmarking Decoded: Unlock Advanced Insights

-Cost Data Import lets you bring in advertising spend from other platforms like Meta, LinkedIn, and other offline data sources.
-By doing so, you connect your cost, click, and conversion metrics in GA4.
+The Cost Data Import feature lets you bring in advertising spend from other platforms like Meta, LinkedIn, and other offline data sources.

 For more information about cost data import, feel free to check out our previous blog post here: Google Analytics 4 Data Import: Latest Features and Updates and Unifying Online & Offline Data: Mastering GA4’s Cost Data Import